 This is one of the nicer 2011 Napa Cabernet Sauvignons we have tried.
 It is dark in the glass – this wine has ‘stuffing’ (well layered) on the palate and aromatic depth on the bouquet.
 It shows dark fruit on the bouquet with a dry dusty nuance.
 The tannins are firm and robust and last for some time on the finish along with a noticeable chalkiness.
 This wine is complex and layered and with good fruit, acidity and tannins – it should age well for years to come.

 The 2012 Cabernet Sauvignon shows lively, fresh and appealing fruit aromatics – tending to show more red than dark fruit including raspberry and red currant and notes of a juicy Santa Rosa plum.
 As the wine opens a sweetness of fruit is revealed – red cherry tinged by brown sugar and chocolate.
 The wine is rounded on the palate but quickly gains in complexity mid palate through the finish.
 These mountain tannins are young – yet to be tamed by age.

-Total production each year is on the one wine – 200 cases is a big year.
-The wine is distributed in both Northern and Southern California.
-Locally you can find it at Backrooom Wines in downtown Napa and restaurants – Redd in Yountville and Cindy’s Backstreet Kitchen in St. Helena.
+Total production each year is on the one wine – 200 cases is a big year – production is often under 100 cases/year.
+The wine is distributed very selectively in both Northern and Southern California.
+Locally you can find it at Backrooom Wines in downtown Napa and several restaurants in the valley.
 Christina was born in Switzerland and their wine is also selectively distributed there.

 For more information and to join their mailing list visit: www.luscher-ballard.com